ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ### Injected keys

 Until now we've always been putting a `User` concept into the listings service.
 However, what if we reversed that and put a `Listing` concept into the users service?
-This pattern has the gateway fetch a set of key fields from one or more initial schemas (listings), then send them as input to the target schema (users), and recieve back a complete type partial.
+This pattern has the gateway fetch a set of key fields from one or more initial schemas (listings), then send them as input to the target schema (users), and recieve back a complete type.

-While this pattern is considerably more sophisticated than stubbed types, it maximizes performance by resolving any number of fields of any type and selection&mdash;all with a single delegation.
+While this pattern is more sophisticated than stubbed types, it maximizes performance by effectively batching multiple fields of any type and selection&mdash;all with a single delegation.
 Here's a complete example:

 ```js
 const listings = [